+The SW front velocity (\ref{eq:xid}) for $\alpha=0$ is seen to approach this limit tangentially.
+This is due to the distinctive feature of this model, which yields $\frac{\mathrm{d}\dot{\xi}}{\mathrm{d}h}=0$ at $h=0.5,$ whereas all other models have $\frac{\mathrm{d}\dot{\xi}}{\mathrm{d}h}<0$ at this point.
+Numerical results for $h_{0}=0.2$ can be seen in Fig. \ref{fig:bore}(d) to reproduce this nearly monotonous variation predicted by the SW model with $\alpha=0$, though at sightly lower propagation velocities.
+This difference, which is usually attributed to the turbulent mixing between the layers, may also be due to viscous loss of momentum at the rigid top and bottom boundaries.
+Viscous effects are assumed to be negligible in the SW model but could be significant at the relatively small Reynolds number $\mathit{Re}=3500$ used in the numerical simulation by \citet{Borden2012}.

-A remarkably better agreement with numerical results for relatively strong bores is achieved by the SW model with $\alpha=\alpha_{c}=\sqrt{5}-2.$ As discussed above (\ref{eq:acrt}), physical considerations suggest that gravity currents exceeding a certain critical height, which is defined by the maximal propagation velocity for given $\alpha,$ are unstable and, thus, likely to collapse to this critical height.
-The largest height at which the collapse can stop is defined by $\alpha=\alpha_{c}.$ This maximization of the critical front height may be a dynamical mechanism behind the selection of $\alpha_{c}.$
+A remarkably better agreement with numerical results is produced by the SW model with $\alpha=\alpha_{c}=\sqrt{5}-2.$ As discussed above Eq. (\ref{eq:acrt}), physical considerations suggest that gravity currents exceeding a certain critical height, which depends on $\alpha$ and is defined by the maximal propagation velocity for that $\alpha$, are unstable.
+The largest height a stable gravity current can have is attained at $\alpha=\alpha_{c}.$ This maximization of the front height may be a dynamical mechanism behind the selection of $\alpha_{c}.$